Snow bunting: Taxonomy

-It is very closely related to the Beringian McKay's bunting, which differs in having even more white in the plumage.
-Hybrids between the two occur in Alaska, and they have been considered conspecific by some authors, though they are generally treated as separate species.
+It is very closely related to the Beringian McKay's bunting (Plectrophenax hyperboreus), which differs in having even more white in the plumage.
+Hybrids between the two occur in Alaska, and they have been considered conspecific by some authors, though they are currently generally treated as separate species.

-The species also mated with a Lapland Longspur creating a hybrid.
-The first photographs of this hybrid were taken in April 2011, during its spring migration.
+A hybrid with a Lapland longspur was photographed at St. Lewis Inlet, Newfoundland and Labrador, Canada, during spring migration in April 2011.

 Description

 The snow bunting is a sexually dimorphic, medium-sized passerine bird.
-This passerine is a ground-dwelling species that walks, runs and could potentially jump if needed.
+It is ground-dwelling, and walks, runs and can hop if needed.
 It is fairly large and long-winged for a bunting.
 It measures 15 cm with a wingspan of 32–38 cm and weights 30 to 40 grams.
-The bill is yellow with a black tip, and is all black in summer for males.
-The plumage is white in the underparts and the wings and back have black and white on them.
-The female and male have a different plumage.
-During the breeding season, the male is white with black wingtips and a black back, while the female has black wingtips and a rufous back.
-During the winter, they will both have a rufous colouration in the back.
-In the spring, the buntings will not go through a moult as other passerines do, instead the breeding colouration comes with the wearing and abrasion of the feathers.
-Unlike most passerines, it has feathered tarsi, an adaptation to its harsh environment.
-No other passerine can winter as far north as this species apart from the common raven.
+The bill is normally yellow with a black tip, however in males, the bill is all black in the summer.
+The plumage is white underneath and the wings and back have black and white on them.
+The female and male have different plumage; during the breeding season, the male is white with black wingtips and a black back, while the female has black wingtips and the black feathers on the back fringed with brown.
+During the winter, they both have broad orangey-brown fringes on the back feathers.
+In the spring, the buntings do not moult as many other passerines do; instead the breeding colours come with the wearing and abrasion of the brown fringes to show just the black centres of the feathers.
+Unlike most passerines, it has feathered tarsi, an adaptation to its harsh cold environment.
+No other passerine can winter as far north as this species, apart from the common raven.

-This species is often confused with McKay's bunting (Plectrophenax hyperboreus) due to the similar colouration of their plumage.
-Even more, the challenge of identification becomes harder when these two species hybridize at the boundaries of their territories.
-Another similar species is the horned lark, although it has a larger black tail and it has a smaller white patch on the wings.
+This species is easily confused with McKay's bunting due to the similarity of their plumage and the occurrence of hybrids.
+It can also be confused with the Lapland longspur, which differs mainly in having minimal white in the wing; their calls are similar, but the snow bunting has more 'liquid' rippling tone, while Lapland longspur has a drier, more rattling tone.
+Another species that it may occur with is the horned lark, although that has a conspicuous black-and-yellow head pattern, a longer, partly black tail and no white on the wings.